daniel-furman/ensemble-climate-projections/README.md

 ---

 The three pre-processing scripts (`CMIP6_preprocessing.py`, `shapefile_preprocessing.R`, and `SDMs_data_piping.R`) ETL'ed the geospatial data (1000's of GB).
-The `ML_sdms_.py` scripts train and validate ML classifiers using the PyCaret library, aided by `recursive-ranker.py`'s feature selection (recursively removes features above a Spearman's threshold based on feature importance).
-These outputs are available in `Comparing_MLs.ipynb` alongside geospatial predictions and future suitability ensemble analyses.`
+The `ML_sdms_.py` scripts train and validate ML classifiers using the PyCaret library, aided by the `recursive-ranker.py` script, which performs feature selection by recursively removing features above a Spearman's threshold, ranked based on feature importance.
+These outputs are available in `Comparing_MLs.ipynb` with geospatial predictions and future suitability ensemble analyses.
+Lastly, `pca.R` is a rought draft of the script that will find Jaccard similarity among 3d hulls of PCA features.